Arcky97/Pokemon-Kyrac/README.md

 - Fixed Move Routes not working for Rivals and Prof. Oak after leaving the Yacht for the first time.

 - Fixed the Events when the player is near the Trainer School to Continue the Story.

+### V1.12.38E - Release May 12 2023

+- Cleaned up used Switches.

+- Cleaned up used Variables.

+- Reworked the Story event in Hester City.

+- Edited the Sign interactions.

+- Added a Counter for the switches in the Trainer School Library.

+- Changed the Battle Music with the FPI Admin in the Hidden Room in the Library.

+- Fixed some bugs, typos and made improvements where needed.

 ## Credits: